-- A. Foreign currency transactions and balances - (a) Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
+A. Foreign currency transactions and balances

+- (a) Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
 Foreign exchange gains and losses resulting from the settlement of such transactions are recognised in profit or loss in the period in which they arise. - (b) Monetary assets and liabilities denominated in foreign currencies at the period end are re-translated at the exchange rates prevailing at the balance sheet date.
+Exchange

-Exchange differences arising upon re-translation at the balance sheet date are recognised in profit or loss. - (c) Non-monetary assets and liabilities denominated in foreign currencies held at fair value through profit or loss are re-translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognised in profit or loss.
+- differences arising upon re-translation at the balance sheet date are recognised in profit or loss. - (c) Non-monetary assets and liabilities denominated in foreign currencies held at fair value through profit or loss are re-translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognised in profit or loss.
 Non-monetary assets and liabilities denominated in foreign currencies held at fair value through other comprehensive income are re-translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognised in other comprehensive income.
-However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions. - (d) All foreign exchange gains and losses are presented in the statement of comprehensive income within 'other gains and losses'. - B. Translation of foreign operations - (a) The operating results and financial position of all the group entities, associates and jointly controlled entities that have a functional currency different from the presentation currency are translated into the presentation currency as follows: - i.
-Assets and liabilities for each balance sheet presented are translated at the closing exchange rate at the date of that balance sheet; - ii.
-Income and expenses for each statement of comprehensive income are translated at average exchange rates of that period; and - iii.
-All resulting exchange differences are recognised in other comprehensive income. - (b) When the foreign operation partially disposed of or sold is a subsidiary, cumulative exchange differences that were recorded in other comprehensive income are proportionately transferred to the non-controlling interest in this foreign operation.
-In addition, even when the Group still retains partial interest in the former foreign subsidiary after losing control of the former foreign subsidiary, such transactions should be accounted for as disposal of all interest in the foreign operation.
+However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions. - (d) All foreign exchange gains and losses are presented in the statement of comprehensive income within 'other gains and losses'.

+B. Translation of foreign operations

+The operating results and financial position of all the group entities, associates and jointly controlled entities that have a functional currency different from the presentation currency are translated into the presentation currency as follows:

+- (a) Assets and liabilities for each balance sheet presented are translated at the closing exchange rate at the date of that balance sheet; - (b) Income and expenses for each statement of comprehensive income are translated at average exchange rates of that period; and - (c) All resulting exchange differences are recognised in other comprehensive income.